black-codher-bootcamp-2022-daly/unit-01-command-line-and-git-assessment-MoniqueOg/PROFILE.md

 ## Bio:
 Monique decided to change her career path in 2020 .
 Monique is resilient and persistent.
 She is working to develop her skills in a new field she has no experience in.
-She successfully completed her Introduction to Web Development Course at the Code First Girls.
-She has worked on different projects with different web technologies.
+She successfully completed her Introduction to Web Development Course at the Code First Girls, where she worked on different projects with different web technologies.
 Monique applied for a 30 weeks bootcamp by CBF & Niyo Group.
 In her free time, she likes trading Stocks & Crypto currencies, exploring different cities around UK, researching astrology, and delving intoprocesses to develop technologies and products that help improve our lives and the health of our planet🌍.

 ## Education 🎓
 - Full Stack developer Bootcamp.
 Daly cohort _CBF & Niyo Group_